-Your privacy is important to Koncert, formerly known as ConnectLeader.
-We are committed to ongoing compliance with the European Union’s General Data Protection Regulation (GDPR) that took effect on May 25, 2018 and the California Consumer Privacy Act (CCPA) that took effect on January 1, 2020.
+Your privacy is important to Koncert.
+We are committed to ongoing compliance with the EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the California Consumer Privacy Act (CCPA).

-Under the GDPR, an organization that determines the purposes and means of processing personal data is considered a “controller” of data, and an organization that handles the data (on behalf of a controller) is considered a “processor”.
-Any organization that is a controller or processor or an organization that monitors the behavior of EU residents is required to comply with the GDPR.
+Under the EU-U.S. DPF, an organization that determines the purposes and means of processing personal data is considered a “controller” of data, and an organization that handles the data (on behalf of a controller) is considered a “processor”.
+Any organization that is a controller or processor or an organization that monitors the behavior of EU residents is required to comply with the EU-U.S. DPF.

 Most of Koncert’s customers fall into the “controller” category since they are collecting and using personal data about their prospects.
-Koncert falls under the “processor” category since we handle our customer’s data and therefore, we are required to treat our customers’ data in compliance with GDPR regulations.
+Koncert falls under the “processor” category since we handle our customer’s data and therefore, we are required to treat our customers’ data in compliance with EU-U.S. DPF regulations.